dwarvesf/WeAreHiring/life/anh-tran.md

 ---
 tags:
-- lifeatdwarves
+- life-at-dwarves
 - designer
 - career
+title: "Meet Anh Tran: Crafting Dwarves' visual identity as Head of UI"
-title: Life At Dwarves With Anh Tran
+short_title: Anh Tran
 date: 2022-02-25
 description: Anh, in short, is the UI wizard behind most of our branding identity.
 You'll be seeing her work of art on every Dwarves's digital asset.
 authors:
 - duy
 ---

-Anh, in short, is the UI wizard behind most of our branding identity.
+[@anna](https://memo.d.foundation/contributor/anna), in short, is the UI wizard behind most of our branding identity.
 You'll be seeing her work of art on every Dwarves's digital asset.

 >
 > "I work for the graphic side, mainly on UI, app appearance, and app research to gain more insight for the team."